 - Found Money.
 Similar to a cash-back program, Acorns Found Money lets you earn up to 10% back for shopping at partner brands with your connected credit or debit card.
 Acorns automatically invests Found Money funds into your Invest account.

-- One-Time Investment.
+- One-Time Contribution.
 You can make a one-time contribution to your Acorns Invest or Later account anytime through the app.

-- Recurring Investment.
+- Recurring Contribution.
 Set up a daily, weekly, or monthly contribution of any amount from your funding source to your Acorns Invest or Later account.

 You can fund an Acorns Spend account through paycheck direct deposit, or manual transfer from an external bank account or PayPal.